Zequez/logseq-vault/pages/Living in the Gift.md

 - ---
 -
 - Community
+	- The Money Economy
 		- > Life and play had migrated indoors out of the public realm into the private realm
-		- Cooking club was not helpig to meet any of their real needs; it fell into the category of Leisure.
+		- > Cooking club was not helping to meet any of their real needs; it fell into the category of Leisure.
-			- We didn't really need each other.
+		- > We didn't really need each other.
-				- We are all plugged into the money economy and we meet all our needs with money.
+		- > We are all plugged into the money economy and we meet all our needs with money.
 	- Community is woven from gifts.
 		- Gifts are the warp; stories the woof
 		- Everybydy is in debt with everyone else